 By two weeks old they should be back to their birth weight and will continue to gain weight throughout their development.

 Your Baby Will Recognize Smells

-If you are breastfeeding, you will notice that your baby is somewhat an expert on tracking down your milk.
+If you are breastfeeding, you will notice that your baby is somewhat of an expert on tracking down your milk.
 Your baby recognizes the smell of your milk and will move his or her head and mouth towards the scent when hungry.
-If you don’t breastfeed then the baby will soon learn to recognise you, whether it’s your families washing powder that all members will smell of or your body products the smell is something that develops quickly in the first month.
+If you don’t breastfeed then the baby will soon learn to recognise you, whether it’s your family washing powder that all members will smell of or your body products the smell is something that develops quickly in the first month.

 Your baby will also make a sour face when he or she smells something that they do not like.

 By one month old, your baby’s hearing is fully developed.
 He or she will recognize familiar sounds, such as your voice.